lxdock/lxdock/README.md

 # vith: Vagrant Is Too Heavy

-vith is a wrapper around lxc that allows a workflow similar to Vagrant.
+vith is a wrapper around lxd that allows a workflow similar to Vagrant.

 ## Status

-Not functional, work in progress.
+Barely functional, work in progress.

+## Requirements

+* A functional LXD.
+You should be able to run `lxc launch` and have a container with an IPv4 address running.
+* Proper permissions to run the `lxc` command.
+That usually means adding your user to the `lxd` group.
+* Local LXD images.
+Vith doesn't manage image copying.
+When you refer to `debian/jessie`, you need to have already coplied the image locally and properly aliased it.
+* pylxd
+* ansible

 ## Usage